gcallah/Economics/Capitalism/capitalism.md

 system is the *presupposition* of his pure market society, it cannot itself have been decided upon in a market.

 Mises' pure socialist commonwealth described a society with a complex division of labor, but without any markets at all.
 Mises himself, and another of his students, F.A.
-Hayek, demonstrated why we never find such a society: the result of trying to establish one will result in an inability to do rational economic calculation: with a complete absence of market prices, how can the socialist planner determine what resources should be devoted to any particular end?
+Hayek, demonstrated why we never find a pure socialist society: the result of trying to establish one will be an inability to do rational economic calculation.
+With a complete absence of market prices, how can the socialist planner determine what resources should be devoted to any particular end?
 (See https://en.wikipedia.org/wiki/Socialist_calculation_debate.)